 2. Maximize the ROI From Your Returnable Transport Items

-With RSAs getting damaged, lost, horded, simply rerouted incorrectly, shrinkage could be hitting 20% -30% annually.
+With RSAs getting damaged, lost, horded, or simply rerouted incorrectly, shrinkage could be hitting 20%-30% annually.
 RSAs represent an investment, and if they aren’t utilized to the full extent of their viable lifetime, you’re not getting what you’ve paid for.

 Tracking your shipping assets will help you tackle: